Our Staff

 Vicki Jacobs

-Vicki has been with Picabeen for over 12 years. commencing as Information and Referral Officer, and later promoted to the role of Community Support Advisor – funded by Department of Communities and other programs that are secured through grant funding.
+Vicki has been with Picabeen for over 12 years. commencing as Information and Referral Officer, and later promoted to the role of Youth Programs Manager- funded by Department of Communities and other programs that are secured through grant funding.

 Vicki was Acting Centre Manager during Jill’s secondment in 2016.